AaronJohnston/llm-sbi/exploration/reference-works.md

 5. Perplexity-Based Detection Papers

 - [Detecting Language Model Attacks with Perplexity](https://arxiv.org/abs/2308.14132) Alon et. al. 2023
+  - Application of Perplexity defense against adversarial strings.
+Cited by the adversarial-string paper [3], cites [1].
+Exactly what I'm looking for.
 - [Demystifying Prompts in Language Models via Perplexity Estimation](https://arxiv.org/abs/2212.04037) (includes Noah Smith and Luke Zettlemoyer from UW NLP!)
 Alon et. al. 2023
+  - Not as focused on adversarial prompts or defense.
+More focused on optimizing prompt performance.
+But seems to talk in depth about perplexity and intuition between it and prompt performance.
 - [Baseline Defenses for Adversarial Attacks Against Aligned Language Models](https://arxiv.org/abs/2309.00614) Jain et. al. 2023
+  - Also application of Perplexity defense against adversarial strings.
+Has parallels to computer vision.
+Also cited by [3] and cites [1].